epiforecasts/covid19.nhs.data/README.md

 ## Summary

-This repo provides a many-to-many mapping between lower-tier local authority districts to NHS Acute Trusts in England, as defined by hospital locations and hospital admissions during the COVID-19 pandemic.
+This repo contains a many-to-many mapping between lower-tier local authority districts to NHS Acute Trusts in England, as defined by hospital locations and hospital admissions during the COVID-19 pandemic.
 This mapping can be used to match LTLA-level data, such as testing data, to hospital admissions and other related data that is typically provided at the Trust level.

 The mapping contains the following variables: